saltstack/salt/doc/topics/windows/multi-minion.rst

 =============================

-There may be a scenario where having a minion running in the context of the current logged in user would be useful.
+There may be a scenario where having a minion running in the context of the current, logged-in user would be useful.
 For example, the normal minion running under the service account would perform machine-wide, administrative tasks.
-The minion runing under the user context could be launched when the user logs in and would be able to perform configuration tasks as if it were the user itself.
+The minion running under the user context could be launched when the user logs in and would be able to perform configuration tasks as if it were the user itself.
-This would be useful for setting user registry settings, for example.

 The steps required to do this are as follows: